 Proof.
 We work with the complement problem: that of checking whether two vector weighted voting games have different sets of winning coalitions.
 Membership in NP is straightforward: A non-deterministic polynomial-time algorithm guesses a coalition C and verifies that exactly one of $Ax_C \ge b$ and $A'x_C \ge b'$ is true.
-We show hardness by reduction from VERTEX COVER (Garey & Johnson 1979, p.190).
-Consider an instance G, j of VERTEX COVER in which G has n vertices and m edges and $0 \le j \le n$.
-(This is a "yes" instance iff G has a vertex cover of size j.)
-We construct (A', b') as follows.
-The number of columns of A' is n.
-The number of rows of A' is k = m.
-For each edge e of G we construct a row A'e .
-All entries of A'e are 0 except $A'{e,v} = 1$ for each endpoint v of e.
-The quota $b'e = 1$.
+We show hardness by reduction from Vertex Cover (Garey & Johnson 1979, p.190).
+Consider an instance G, j of Vertex Cover in which G has n vertices and m edges and $0 \le j \le n$ .
+(This is a "yes" instance iff G has a vertex cover of size f.)
+We construct f as follows.
+The number of columns of f is f in f the number of rows of f is f in f each endpoint v of e.
+The quota $b'e = 1$ .
 W' corresponds to the set of vertex covers of G. The game (A, b) is constructed from (A', b') by adding one more row.
 Every entry of the new row of A is 1.
 The corresponding entry in b is j + 1.
 Thus, W corresponds to the set of vertex covers of G of size at least j + 1.
 Now, G has a vertex cover of size j iff the two games have different sets of winning coalitions.
-Note that the reduction yields games with weights in $\{0,1\}$.
+Note that the reduction yields games with weights in $\{0, 1\}$ .

-If we do not require the weights to be in $\{0, 1\}$, the problem becomes hard even for k = 1 (and hence for any larger values of k).
+If we do not require the weights to be in $\{0, 1\}$ , the problem becomes hard even for k = 1 (and hence for any larger values of k).